What's Happening

 Student Prizes 2022/2023

-Posted on: 11 July 2023
+Posted: 11 July 2023

 Each year the students with the best performance in the Entry Level modules and in the BSc (Hons) Astronomy are nominated for a prize.
+This year we have 12 Honours Graduates.
+Congratulations to them all.

 Image of an observatory dome.